EnMasseProject/enmasse/documentation/getting-started/kubernetes.md

 This guide assumes that you already have a Kubernetes cluster installed.
 If not, have a look at [minikube](https://github.com/kubernetes/minikube), which is kind of kubernetes-in-a-box.

+The address-controller and console is configured using ingress, so enable the ingress controller in your minikube setup:

+    minikube addons enable ingress

+This will cause an nginx ingress controller to get launched.

 ## Setting up EnMasse

 ### Creating project and importing template